MAINE PHOTOGRAPHY: exhibits, events, and opportunities

 THIS PAGE WILL BE UPDATED REGULARLY.
 PLEASE SEND US INFORMATION YOU THINK USEFUL TO OTHERS SO WE CAN POST IT.
-Thanks for your patience as we coordinate our site and listings weekly.
+Thanks for your patience as we coordinate our site and listings weekly or as possible.

 THE SHORT LIST: Here we will post events, exhibits, call for entry, etc.

 2019!!
 Exciting times for some fantastic photography exhibits locally as galleries close locally, Midcoast thrives, museums look at historic and contemporary works, and the press captures what is going on.
 Please contact us if you have a listing you would like us to post.